 Connect to a rich past

-Of course, no visit to the Cariboo is complete without a little time exploring the region’s diverse heritage.
+Of course, no Cariboo adventure is complete without a little time exploring the region’s diverse heritage.
 Fortunately, many historic locations are also some of its most striking, so outdoor recreation and historical pursuits often go hand-in-hand here!

 Head north from 100 Mile to the 108 Mile Heritage Site, a collection of buildings from the central Cariboo, along with donated antiques and artifacts.
 Be sure to visit the Xatśūll Heritage Village to learn about the Xatśūll Nation’s long history and culture.